 “I got you one too,” a female voice said.

-Avril stopped as the shape turned and resolved into a figure sitting at one of the picnic tables and holding something out to him.
-He looked down at his AI and saw a life-sign where a moment before there hadn’t been any.
+The shape turned and resolved into a figure sitting at one of the picnic tables, holding something out to him.
+Avril looked down at his AI and saw a life-sign where a moment before there hadn’t been any.

-A shiver ran across Avril’s back.
+A shiver ran across his back.
 Who is this?